Understanding gestational diabetes symptoms

 - Blurred vision.

-The most common diagnosis method is the oral glucose tolerance test (OGTT), which measures how your body responds to sugar.
+The most common diagnosis method is the oral glucose tolerance test (OGTT), which measures how your body responds to sugar, also called glucose.
+It involves having a blood test in the morning, when you have not had any food or drink for 8 to 10 hours.

-Learn 8 tips to help you avoid gestational diabetes
+Learn 8 evidence-based tips to help you avoid gestational diabetes